alexnd/terrAdmin/README.md

 - clone [this](https://github.com/alexnd/terrAdmin) repo
 - `npm install`
 - `npm build`
-- `npm run install_terrariaserver`
+- `npm run install-terraria-server` or `npm run install-tshock`

-Review and make corrections to `config.js` and `server.cfg` You may need to change default credetials (admin, 123456), set ports, world file, `autocreate` directive to generate new world
+Review and make corrections to `config.js` and `server.cfg`

+You may need to change default credetials (admin, 123456), set ports, world file

+You should place existsing `.wld` files in `Worlds` directory or set configfile `autocreate` directive to generate new world

 ## Run